Androgenesis: Elimination of the maternal nuclear genome

-When androgenesis occurs via elimination of the maternal nuclear genome, the elimination takes place after fertilisation.
+When androgenesis occurs via elimination of the maternal nuclear genome, the elimination takes place after fertilization.
 The nuclei of the two gametes fuse as normal, but immediately afterwards the male nuclear genome then eliminates the female nuclear genome, leaving a fertilized ovum with only the nuclear genome of the male parent.
-If viable, the resulting offspring is a clone or sub-clone of the sperm or pollen parent.
+If viable, the resulting offspring is a clone or sub-clone of the sperm- or pollen-producing parent.

-Elimination of the maternal nuclear genome is evolutionarily advantageous for the male parent, because all offspring produced have the entirely paternally-inherited alleles: in contrast, a male parent that reproduces sexually without androgenesis only passes down half its genetic material to each of its offspring.
+Elimination of the maternal nuclear genome is evolutionarily advantageous for the male parent, because all offspring produced have entirely paternally-inherited alleles: in contrast, a male parent that reproduces sexually without androgenesis only passes down half of its genetic material to each of its offspring.
 A male allele promoting the elimination of the female gametic nucleus therefore has a high fitness advantage and can spread through a population and even reach fixation.
 However, this may be part of the reason androgenesis is very rarely observed in nature: despite being advantageous to the individual producing offspring, it is deleterious to the population as a whole: if an androgenesis-inducing allele reaches high frequencies, egg-producing individuals become rare.
 Because both egg- and sperm-producers are necessary for androgenesis, if the sex ratio becomes highly unbalanced and there are too few egg-producers, the population is driven to extinction.
 However, in hermaphrodites (species where a single individual produces both male and female gametes), this is less of a problem since there is no sex ratio.

-Female production of a non-nuclear egg
+Female production of non-nuclear eggs

-Androgenesis can also occur through female production of an egg without a nucleus.
+Androgenesis can occur through female production of an egg without a nucleus.
 Upon fertilization with pollen or sperm, there is no maternal nucleus to expel, and a zygote is produced that derives its nuclear genome entirely from its paternal parent.
 It is unclear why production of non-nucleate eggs would have evolved, because there is no fitness advantage to the egg parent: none of its nuclear genes are being passed onto its offspring.
 Therefore, any female allele causing non-nucleate egg production would be highly disadvantageous.
-This form of androgenesis could spread through genetic drift, or if there is some unknown benefit to the egg parent.
+This form of androgenesis could spread through genetic drift, or there may be some unknown benefit to the egg-producing parent.
 Species in which non-nucleate egg production occurs are less likely to go extinct than species where the maternal nuclear genome is eliminated.
-This is because females producing non-nucleate eggs are disfavored by natural selection, so their proportion in a population will remain low.
+This is because females producing non-nucleate eggs are disfavored by natural selection, so their proportion in a population remains low.